simon-weber/simon-weber.github.com/_posts/2013-04-20-development-on-a-chromebook-an-opinionated-guide.md

 functionality.

-You’ll need to have your Chromebook in developer mode (i.e. rooted) to use it, which is easy: you flip a hardware switch and wipe your device.
+You’ll need to have your Chromebook in developer mode (i.e. rooted) to use it, which is easy: I just flipped a hardware switch.
 The specifics for going about this vary by model, so just search for instructions.
 Once in dev mode, you’ll want to hit Control-D on each boot to skip the “you’re in developer mode” warning (there’s a 30-second wait otherwise).
 Have faith: this